 If you have a website or blog, slap your logo on the header as soon as you get your hands on digital files.
 Should probably stick it in the footer as well.
-For that, you’ll need a .PNG, .JPG or .GIF of your new design.
-You’ll probably want to make your logo nice and big, but there are some sizing issues you’ll need to think about, particularly when it comes to the aspect ratio of your spiffy new logo.
+For that, you’ll need a .PNG, .JPG or .GIF file too.
+You’ll probably want to make your logo nice and big, but there are some sizing issues you’ll need to think about, particularly when it comes to the aspect ratio of your spiffy new mark.
 Read using a logo on websites & blogs for more on that.
 If you don’t have a blog or a website, probably time to get one.
-Read online marketing through blogs for some practical advice.
+Read this article on marketing with websites & blogs for some practical advice.
 It’s focused on designers, but most of the concepts still apply, regardless of what industry you’re in.

-If you do run a website or blog, there’s no better place to announce your new logo to the world (truth to tell, unless you’re running a huge corporation, your blog is the only place that your new logo will seem newsworthy).
+If you do run a website or blog, there’s no better place to announce your new logo to the world.
+If you don’t talk about it, nobody else will – unless you’re running a huge corporation, your blog is the only place that your new logo will seem newsworthy.
 Publish a blog post.
 Tell a little about the evolution of the design.
 What it means.
 Why it’s the most important logo in the history of ever.
 Once you’ve done that, go to your Twitter account and tell everyone about the blog post.
 You don’t have a Twitter account?
 Probably time to get one of those too.
 Ditto for Facebook.
 Speaking of which, if you do have Facebook and Twitter pages, time to add your new corporate identity to your profile.
 Read using a logo on Twitter, Facebook and YouTube for more on that.

 Remember when we said that a new logo should be plastered on everything?
 You’d be amazed how many people undergo the expense of designing logos, only to forgo getting business cards and other stationery items that feature it.
 The rationale usually involves having cards left over from earlier days, when the company didn’t have a logo, or a design that wasn’t particularly inspiring.
 If you’re in that boat, toss the old ones out.
 They’ve served their purpose, and it’s time to get new ones.
 The cost of printing letterheads and business cards is nominal, relatively speaking, and well worth the expense.
 If stationery design wasn’t included with your new logo workup, then it’s time to get it done.
 Business cards and letterheads are how most people will come to know your new logo.
 Envelopes aren’t too shabby either.